Top Provider Questions – Comprehensive Error Rate Testing (CERT) Program

 - CERT requests supporting documentation from the provider or supplier who submitted the claim for payment.

-- If the documentation doesn't support that the criteria are met, or the provider fails to submit medical records to support the claim billed, the claim is counted as either a total or partial improper payment.
+- If the documentation doesn't support that the criteria are met, or the provider fails to submit medical records to support the claim billed, the claim is counted as a total or partial improper payment.

 - CERT notifies the MAC who processed the claim if an improper payment is identified.